-Katie Mark is a second year MS/MPH student who will graduate in December 2016.
+Katie Mark was a MS/MPH student who graduated in December 2016.
 Her experience at Tufts equipped her with the knowledge and skills and exposed her to the people that will help her pursue her career goal to become a registered dietitian working in sports nutrition with professional athletes.
 In Katie's words, here are five great reasons why Friedman was the right choice: (reposted with permission from The Friedman Sprout)

 Upon receiving my acceptance letter to the Nutrition Communication (NutCom) master’s program, I was ecstatic.
 It only took one step into the Jaharis building during Open House to know – Tufts is where I want and need to be to continue my studies in nutrition so I can reach my career goals.
 Below are my 5 reasons as to why Tufts is the right – and the best – choice for graduate studies in nutrition:

 The MS in Nutrition Communication (now changed to Nutrition Interventions, Communication and Behavior Change) grabbed my attention while investigating graduate programs in nutrition.
 Tufts’ NutCom degree is unique.
 It’s not offered elsewhere, and it addresses the major communication challenges for nutrition throughout media.
 Magazines, television and the Internet are the top sources for nutrition information.
 But because everyone eats, everyone also believes they’re a “nutrition expert,” which leads to the proliferation of misleading nutrition “facts.”

 Tufts’ NutCom degree is unique.
 It’s not offered elsewhere, and it addresses the major communication challenges for nutrition throughout media.

 Nutrition science is complicated and constantly evolving.
 The NutCom program bridges the gap between the nutrition scientist and nutrition communicator.
 We graduate with the training that enables us to translate science in accurate and practical ways.
 It is our service to help the public better understand nutrition for optimal health.